 Tonight, I will take you for a walk.
-This time we will go in a mountain city, in Sinaia.
-Once we arrive I will take you to see a beautiful castle where we had kings and queens.
+This time we will go to a mountain city, in Sinaia.
+Once we arrive, I will take you to see a beautiful castle where used to live kings and queens.

-Now, the castle is a museum so we can enjoy the view.
-First we will go into the garden of the castle where we will see some beautiful statues and some little waterfalls.
+Now, the castle is a museum so we can enjoy the visit.
+First, we will go into the palace’s garden to see some beautiful statues and some small waterfalls.

 Uphill we will find the castle, here you can see some parts of the castle walls.

 Now let’s go inside.
-Unfortunately I don’t have as many pictures as I would like to, but just to make an idea how beautiful is inside.
+Unfortunately, I don’t have as many pictures as I would like to, but just to illustrate how beautiful it is inside.

-The museums hosts a few collections.
-They include clocks, weapons and armors, plastic art, silver and base metal, musical instruments, ceramics.
+The museum hosts a few collections.
+They include clocks, weapons, armors, plastic art, silver and base metal, musical instruments, ceramics.

 We will see the clock collection today because I love clocks.
 Next time I will show you other collections.
-This collection has different models from pendulum clocks, wall clocks, console clocks, fireplace clocks and also some alarm clocks and pocket watches.
-They are from XVIII to XX century but most of them are from the end of XIX century.
-The clocks belong to the German and Italian renaissance, German baroque, rococo, neoclassicism, empire and also art-nouveau.
-I will let you enjoy the pictures
+This collection has different models from pendulum clocks, wall clocks, console clocks, fireplace clocks, and some alarm clocks and pocket watches.
+They are from the XVIII to XX century, but most are from the end of the XIX century.
+The clocks belong to the German and Italian renaissance, German baroque, rococo, neoclassicism, empire, and art-nouveau.
+I will let you enjoy the pictures.

 Console clock Samuel Marti, Paris, ormolu, marble, after 1900